josefngo/dotfiles/README.md

 ## Installing on a new system

-Add the following to the .zshrc: alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'
+Add the following to the .zshrc/bashrc: alias config='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'

 echo ".cfg" >> .gitignore